MauroDataMapper/docs/docs/rest-api/resources/data-model.md

 <endpoint class="post">/api/dataModels</endpoint>

-There are two types of versioning in the catalogue.
+There are two ways of versioning Data Models in the catalogue.
 To create an entirely new version of a model, please use the following endpoint:

-<endpoint class="put">/api/dataModels/**{dataModelId}**/newVersion</endpoint>
+<endpoint class="put">/api/dataModels/**{dataModelId}**/newModelVersion</endpoint>

 The name must be different to the original model.